rotki/docs/usage-guides/historical-events.md

 ## Events filtering

-History events can be filtered if you have a premium subscription activated.
-You can filter by:
+History events can be filtered with these advanced filters.
+The filters will persist, meaning if you go to another page or log out, the last filter will still be applied when you open the history events page.

-- Account (a tracked blockchain address)
+- Accounts (tracked blockchain / exchange accounts)
 - Time range
 - Asset involved in the transaction
 - Protocol that interacted in the transaction